 - a) provide cycle parking either within garages or in a secure covered storage.
 They must be convenient to access to encourage regular use; and - b) for non-residential uses, include cycle storage for operational users and parking with cycle hoops for visitors, which will be covered and located where they can be overlooked, close to the entrances of buildings.

-Example of residential cycle parking at the front of a residential property a) take inspiration from historic forms of storage provision such as accessible outhouses or coal stores, or storage that can be integrated into front boundaries or porches of dwelling frontages.
+a) take inspiration from historic forms of storage provision such as accessible outhouses or coal stores, or storage that can be integrated into front boundaries or porches of dwelling frontages.